ubernostrum/django-registration/docs/quickstart.rst

     ACCOUNT_ACTIVATION_DAYS = 7 # One-week activation window; you may, of course, use a different value.

-You'll also need to have ``django.contrib.auth`` in your ``INSTALLED_APPS`` setting, since all of the registration workflows in django-registration make use of it.
-You should also add ``django_registration`` to ``INSTALLED_APPS``.

 Setting up URLs
 ~~~~~~~~~~~~~~~

 Each bundled registration workflow in django-registration includes a
 Django URLconf which sets up URL patterns for :ref:`the views in
-django-registration <views>`, as well as several useful views in
-``django.contrib.auth`` (e.g., login, logout, password
-change/reset).
-The URLconf for the HMAC activation workflow can be
+django-registration <views>`.
+The URLconf for the HMAC activation
-found at ``djanog_registration.backends.hmac.urls``, and so can be
+workflow can be found at ``django_registration.backends.hmac.urls``,
-included in your project's root URL configuration.
-For example, to
+and so can be included in your project's root URL configuration.
+For
-place the URLs under the prefix ``/accounts/``, you could add the
+example, to place the URLs under the prefix ``/accounts/``, you could
-following to your project's root URLconf:
+add the following to your project's root URLconf:

 .. code-block:: python